The Book Pregnant Earth Mother The Book

 consume more than twice that amount of fluoride every day!

-April 2020.
-A study of pregnant women from 47 communities in California found:
+A 2020 study of pregnant women from 47 communities in California found:

 "Amniotic fluid fluoride concentrations were significantly higher in pregnant